 - i.
-Rate the threat of conversion as high(immediate), medium(near term) or low(long term) based on current market conditions and the local pattern of historical working waterfront property loss and the potential for non-fishing development given zoning and local regulations. - ii.
+Rate the threat of conversion as high(immediate), medium (near term) or low (long term) based on current market conditions and the local pattern of historical working waterfront property loss and the potential for non-fishing development given zoning and local regulations. - ii.
 To document the potential for conversion to non-marine uses of the proposed property for protection please provide: - a.
-The number of fisheries related properties in the vicinity that have been converted to non fisheries uses in the last two years?
+The number of fisheries related properties in the vicinity that have been converted to non-fisheries uses in the last two years?
 In the last ten years? - b.
 The number of subdivision permits issued in the last two years?
 In the last ten years? - c.
 The number of new house lots approved in the last two years?
 In the last ten years? - d.
 The number of building permits issued in the last two years?
 In the last ten years?
-(A good source for this information is your town office.)
+(A good source for this information is your town office.) - iii.

-- iii.
 Have there been any previous unsolicited offers on this particular property? (please describe) - iv.
-What are the limitations or restrictions that currently exist on this particular property regarding: property setbacks, zoning, public water and public sewer? (please describe) (A good source for this information is the Code Enforcement Officer at you town office.) - v.
-Is the current access via informal arrangement and thus threatened by potential changes in ownership? - 18) Utility of the Property for Commercial Fisheries Business.
-Describe the utility of the proposed protected property for commercial fisheries business uses in terms of its natural characteristics and developed infrastructure (parking, deepwater or all tide access, availability of fuel, ice, bait, small boat launch access, ramps, floats, hoists, buying station, circulating seawater tanks, trucking etc.)
+What are the limitations or restrictions that currently exist on this particular property regarding: property setbacks, zoning, public water and public sewer? (please describe) (A good source for this information is the Code Enforcement Officer at your town office.) - v.
+Is the current access via informal arrangement and thus threatened by potential changes in ownership? - 19) Utility of the Property for Commercial Fisheries/Aquaculture Business.
+Describe the utility of the proposed protected property for commercial fisheries/aquaculture business uses in terms of its natural characteristics and developed infrastructure (parking, deepwater or all tide access, availability of fuel, ice, bait, small boat launch access, ramps, floats, hoists, buying station, circulating seawater tanks, trucking, existing or planned investment in energy efficiency, and existing or planned resilience in anticipation of sea level rise etc.)